 Many players find it frustrating when they are unable to connect to the Minecraft server.
 Usually, this problem comes with a unique message “Can’t Connect to Minecraft Server” or “Cannot Reach Server.”
-Before you spoil your gaming experience, check out the easy fixes we will be sharing today.
+Before you spoil your gaming experience, check out the easy fixes we will share today.

 Method 1 – Check Your Network Connection

-Sometimes, your network connection needs a reboot.
-You need to make sure if it is working normally.
+Sometimes, your network connection needs a reboot, and you must ensure it is working normally.
 In addition, if you are using a Wi-Fi connection, check if your laptop or computer is connected.
-If you can’t still connect to the Minecraft server, try rebooting your router.
+Try rebooting your router if you can’t still connect to Minecraft servers.

-To do this, unplug your router and modem, then wait 10 seconds before plugging it again.
+To do this, unplug your router and modem, then wait 10 seconds before plugging it in again.

 Method 2 – Sign In and Sign Out of Your Minecraft Account